MattSom/vim-visualstudio/README.md

 # vsvim
-A dark Visual Studio look-alike color scheme for vim editor.
+A Visual Studio Dark look-alike color scheme for vim editor.
 Our eternal favorite.

 ### Installation